Social Cohesion and Medical Imaging

-Be sure to read the wonderful blogentry by @BirgitPower on the patients perspective & fair imaging, it gives a great insight on why our project is so important:
+Blogentries by @BirgitPower on the patients perspective & fair imaging give a great insight on why our project is so important.

 Task Force 10 of #FairImaging led by Eleftheria Alevronta has started proposing categorizations of effective radiation doses for specific medical imaging.

 January 27, 2020

 The #FairImaging project was presented during the Berlin University Alliance Workshop by Prof. Marc Dewey (@ProfDewey) today.
 The picture is taken from the fish bowl of the workshop with Naika Foroutan (@naikaforoutan) from Humboldt Universität Berlin, Stephanie Schmidt from ZDF, Thomas Risse from Freie Universität Berlin, Martina Löw from Technische Universität Berlin and Rainer Haag from Freie Universität Berlin.

 The kick off meeting for the work on Social Cohesion and Medical Imaging within the “Berlin University Alliance” took place on 8. & 9. of January in the “Window of Science” in the CCO at the Charité Campus Mitte.
 We are looking forward to the results of this promising cooperative project!